Creating Advanced Marketing Strategies for Today’s Digital World

 Getting from bad to good SEO requires focusing on some basic things a user expects to find when searching for something online.
 And to see it clearer, let’s go through some tips based on a good vs. bad example.

-Looking for an online gift shop, you find a website with a weirdly looking link named thehouseofgiftsandotherstuff.com.
+You look for gifts and find a website with a weirdly looking link (thehouseofgiftsandotherstuff.com).
 When accessing it, the word “Gifts” is displayed all over the place.
-Navigating through the category bar, you cannot find what you want because the categories are not so suggestive.
-Furthermore, many products are named the same but don’t look alike (e.g., 5 different products called “Gift for him”).
+The category bar is not so suggestive; many products are named the same but don’t look alike (e.g., 5 products called “Gift for him”).
 Even worse, there is no additional information as the items do not have a description.

 This is a bad example of SEO, and here is why: